-(g) Any information sharing conducted by the system
+(g) Any information sharing

-The Centurion application allow survey sponsors, both internally (program area sponsors) and externally (sponsors of reimbursable surveys), access to their specific data.
-In other words, the data is shared by allowing Census Bureau personnel and data sponsors access to the data.
-Census Bureau personnel may have to process some data for external survey sponsors.
+The Centurion application allows survey sponsors, both internally (program area sponsors) and externally (sponsors of reimbursable surveys) access to their specific data via shared output files.
 The Centurion system automatically generates output files for each survey in one of many supported output formats.
-Output files are generated on a predetermined schedule and delivered to the internal Bureau survey areas can then pick up their files or are delivered directly to where internal Bureau survey areas servers using the secure protocol.
+Output files are generated on a predetermined schedule and are made available to survey sponsors electronically to enable them to retrieve their files using secure protocols.
+Centurion also interconnects with the BIS.
+Centurion creates extracts of data and pushes them to BIS (BIS does not have access to Centurion via this interconnection).